December 2, 2019

 New 2019 Oregon Structural Specialty Code (OSSC) Takes Effect January 1, 2020.

-Applicants intending to vest in the 2014 OSSC must submit complete packages,
+Applicants intending to be subject to the 2014 OSSC must submit complete packages,

 prepare for possibility of service delays.